 This doesn’t mean we can’t help push friends and colleagues out of their comfort zone.
 But we have to make sure that the path they are on is their own; if you push your comfort zone on someone else’s path, you won’t get traction.

 The problem often isn’t that someone doesn’t like the means so they shouldn’t pursue the end; it is that they are the wrong means.
 The “it” has to fit.
 It is flawed to think that there is only one way to do something and if that way doesn’t fit, you can’t succeed.
 We all need a custom fit version of business development.
-It doesn’t mean we have to change end goal, we just have to back it up and custom fit the means to the end.
+We don’t have to change end goal, we just have to back it up and custom fit the means to the end.

 We need to get super clear on exactly what problem we are solving.
 And then often there is a way faster way to get to the solution than the way we are imaging.